perspectivLabs/CountingChallenge/Sagar_kumbari/ReadME.md

   * The next thing after training is to run a test image and count the number of boxes as it gives the number of items in the image.
   * After training the result of the test image are displayed.

-## Both techniques yield a better results if the training dataset has more images.
-Also it is not a probelm with the low number of dataset as we can train this on small models and then detect the items. ##
+## Both techniques yield a good results ensuring a great perfomance in terms of accuracy and the way the models works even when the trainng samples are very less.
+There are still lot of models that can be trained and they might yield a better result.
+The one i tried is with YOLOv8 and that performs pretty well. ##